 Aviation 202.
 Cadet VR Instructor Pilot Assistant Duty - AV-100.
 0(1x).
 AV-202 is intended for cadets who have successfully completed AV-100, AM-201 and/or AM-302 and who have demonstrated instructional proficiency and overall excellent aviation performance.
 Appropriately vetted cadets will perform instructor assistant responsibilities in AV-100.
 Course is comprised of 10 single period lessons, and is offered on M & T-Days during both academic semesters as well as each summer period.
-Enrollment is based on program requirements and will vary each semester, orchestrated by the HQ USAFA/A3O Operations Career Field Manager and is based on interest indicated by each cadet during AV-100, AM-201 and/or AM-302 end-of-course surveys.
+Enrollment is based on program requirements and will vary each semester, orchestrated by the HQ USAF Academy/A3O Operations Career Field Manager and is based on interest indicated by each cadet during Aviation 100, Armnshp 201 and/or Armnshp 302 end-of-course surveys.
 No final exam.
-Prereq: AV-100 and AM-201 or AM-302.
+Prereq: Aviation 100 and Armnshp 201 or Armnshp 302.
 Sem hrs: 0 fall, spring, or summer.
+No academic credit.

 Aviation 300.
 Powered Flight Training Ground School.
 0(0).
-AV-300 is a Virtual Reality-only course offered in the cadet area and a pre-requisite for/immediately precedes Armnshp 302.
-Course is scheduled during transition week(s) prior to summer/academic semester for those cadets enrolled in AM-302.
+Aviation 300 is a Virtual Realityonly course offered in the cadet area and a pre-requisite for/immediately precedes Armnshp 302.
+Course is scheduled during transition week(s) prior to summer/academic semester for those cadets enrolled in Armnshp302.
 Course is offered to 2°s and 1°s whose overall performance and desire to attain aviation excellence warrant the additional challenge of initial skills training prior to graduation.
-Enrollment is orchestrated by the HQ USAFA/A3O Operations Career Field Manager.
-Prereq: AV-100 and AM-251 or AM-201.
-Early enrollment and superior performance in AV-100, AM-251 and/or AM-201 are highly desired and normally contribute to selection.
+Enrollment is orchestrated by the HQ USAF Academy/A3O Operations Career Field Manager.
+Prereq: Aviation-100 and Armnshp 251 or Armnshp 201.
+Early enrollment and superior performance in Aviation-100, Armnshp251 and/or Armnshp 201 are highly desired and normally contribute to selection.
 Sem hrs: 0 fall, spring, or summer.
+No academic credit.